storageos/storageos.github.io/_docs/reference/telemetry.md

 StorageOS will also send anonymized node ids, cluster id and StorageOS version information to StorageOS using a DNS query.
 The information that we send in the query is encrypted as well as being anonymized.
-This query allows us to inform Cluster admins when StorageOS upgrades are available in the StorageOS GUI.
+This query allows us to inform Cluster admins when StorageOS upgrades are available in the StorageOS GUI and in the logs.

 The DNS query includes:
 * Anonymized StorageOS Cluster ID